 Dox on the Fox is a film festival primarily focusing on short documentaries.
 We are looking for documentaries produced at any time and of any topic.
 If you have a film produced 1,5,20 years ago and want to screen it, please submit!
-The festival will take place in the beautiful city of Batavia, IL March 23rd – 24th.
+The festival will take place in the beautiful city of Batavia, IL in March 2020.
 The goal of the festival is to showcase Midwest talent and bring real stories from the area and all over the world to your eyeballs and ears.
-We will also showcase some works outside of the United States and International Films.
+We will also showcase Domestic and International Films.

-The festival will also have plenty of networking opportunities for filmmakers.
+The festival will also have networking opportunities for filmmakers.
 After parties will be held each day in addition to filmmaker meet and greets.
 Your submission will include 1 ticket to the festival with confirmed RSVP.
 Accepted films will receive two free passes along with other giveaways/discounts.
-Dox on the Fox is also a 2017 Batavia Arts Council grant winner.
+Dox on the Fox is also a 2018 & 2019 Batavia Arts Council grant winner!